 - According to some sources, Bruce Lee faced discrimination from his martial arts classmates due to the fact he was 1/4 German.

-- Was apparently often faced by the children born of US servicemen to Vietnamese women after the war.
-Many were sent to the US to be adopted because of it
+- This was apparently often faced by the children of US servicemen born to Vietnamese women after the war.
+Many were sent to the US to be adopted because of it.

 - Real life is quite fickle with this trope.
 In one place, those of mixed-race descent are of higher status than those who are purely one race, i.e. the Colorist system of the Caribbean, where those who look "whiter" (or have a larger percentage of white ancestry) have higher social standing.